-The Tottenham star was taken from the field at halftime as Chris Coleman's men fought back from a goal down to claim three points at Hampden Park.
+The Tottenham star did not reappear after half-time following a lower-back injury as Chris Coleman's men fought back from a goal down to claim a deserved win at Hampden Park

-The home side had gone into the halftime break ahead after a Grant Hanley header, but was reduced to 10 men when Robert Snodgrass saw red for a foul on Chris Gunter that led to the away side’s equaliser.
+The home side had gone into the half-time break ahead after Grant Hanley’s added-time header, but were reduced to 10 men when Robert Snodgrass saw red for a foul on Chris Gunter that led to the away side’s equaliser.

-In his first competitive game in charge of the national team, Gordon Strachan handed a center half spot to Blackburn defender Grant Hanley, alongside skipper Gary Caldwell, while Charlie Adam was forced to settle for a place on the bench.
+In his first competitive game in charge of the national team, Gordon Strachan handed a starting berth Hanley, alongside skipper Gary Caldwell in defence, while Charlie Adam was forced to settle for a place on the bench.

-The visiting side was boosted by the availability of Tottenham superstar Gareth Bale, who had been doubtful for most of the week after picking up an injury and being struck down with a virus.
+The visitors were boosted by the availability of Tottenham star Gareth Bale, who had been doubtful for most of the week after picking up an injury and being struck down with a virus.

-Scotland was handed a huge blow within the first minute, as Steven Fletcher rose for a header with Welsh defender Ben Davies, which saw the Sunderland hitman taken from the field in a stretcher and experienced frontman Kenny Miller replacing him.
+And Scotland were handed a huge blow within the first minute, as Steven Fletcher rose for a header with Ben Davies, which saw the Sunderland striker taken from the field in a stretcher and experienced frontman Kenny Miller replacing him.

-The opening stages saw the Welsh dominant, with the tormentor in chief being Bale, as he seemed to pick through the Scotland defense at will.
-But the team couldn’t find the final ball to get in on Allan McGregor’s goal and open the scoring.
+Wales dominated the opening stages, with the tormentor-in-chief Bale seemingly gliding through the Scotland defence at will, but they struggled to find the final ball to get in on Allan McGregor’s goal and open the scoring.

-Miller was on the end of the first chance for the home side midway through the first half as he got onto the end of a cross from the right by Chris Burke, but the Vancouver Whitecaps striker could only direct his header over the bar.
+Miller was on the end of the first chance for the hosts’ midway through the first half, as he got onto the end of a cross from the right by Chris Burke, but the striker could only direct his header over the bar.

-Wales was handed another blow after the interval as Bale failed to reappear after suffering a lower-back problem, and was replaced by Jonathan Williams, with the visiting side chasing the game.
+Wales were handed another blow after the interval as Bale failed to reappear after suffering a lower-back problem, and was replaced by Jonathan Williams, with the visitors chasing the game.